 Pros And Cons Regarding American Sex-Offender-Registry Laws

-SOR laws have been a sensitive subject matter since 1996 when President Bill Clinton ratified the Megan Law that allowed states to set up SO registries in their respective jurisdictions.
+SOR laws have been a sensitive subject matter since 1996 when President Bill Clinton ratified Megan's Law that allowed states to set up SO registries in their respective jurisdictions.
 Like the abortion issue, special-interest groups have fierce discussions over whether or not SO registries should be abolished.

 Women Against Registry has continued to be very active in seeking legislative action to get rid of all the SO registries throughout our nation.
 Below is a video from that same organization that shows an interview with a woman whose husband has had to contend with all the difficulties of remaining on an SO registry and the collateral damages that have ensued.